 MISSION & HISTORY

-Creating equity in education through building educators’ capacity to implement student-centered learning
+Our mission is to create equity in K-12 education by building the capacity of educators to implement student-centered learning.

 On May 23, 2007, Colorado’s Governor Ritter signed into law House Bill 071066 creating two programs (Colorado Revised Statute 225119 and 222130) related to online learning.

 C.R.S.
 225119 establishes a statewide program for supplemental online learning, consulting support to school districts pertaining to district implementation of online and blended learning, and professional development for educators to increase their capacity to use standards, data, and interventions in regular, online and blended learning classes in school districts, charter schools and BOCES.

 Through the enactment of the supplemental online education and blended learning education services legislation, the State of Colorado expects to:

 - Expand the availability of online courses and blended learning strategies

 - Increase the number of students taking high quality, effective and affordable online courses